Mullen, California

-Mullen is a former settlement in Yolo County, California.
-It was located on the Southern Pacific Railroad 2 mi south-southeast of Woodland, at an elevation of 69 feet (21 m).
+Mullen is a former settlement in Yolo County, California, United States.
+It was located on the Southern Pacific Railroad, 2 mi south-southeast of Woodland, at an elevation of 69 feet (21 m).
 A 1913 book described Mullen, along with Merritt, as farming towns along the main automobile route from Davis to Woodland.
 It still appeared on maps as of 1915.